mb-BCA/SiReNetA/README.md

 &nbsp;
 ### LICENSE

-Copyright 2024, Gorka Zamora-López and Matthieu Gilson.
+Copyright (c) 2024 – 2025, Gorka Zamora-López and Matthieu Gilson.
 Contact: <gorka@Zamora-Lopez.xyz>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this software except in compliance with the License.